This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get all shapes as GeoJSON FeatureCollection

-const geojson = gtfs.getShapesToGeojson();
+const geojson = await gtfs.getShapesToGeojson();

 // Get shapes for a specific route

-const routeGeojson = gtfs.getShapesToGeojson({ routeId: 'ROUTE_1' });
+const routeGeojson = await gtfs.getShapesToGeojson({ routeId: 'ROUTE_1' });

 // Customize coordinate precision (default: 6 decimals = ~10cm)

-const lowPrecision = gtfs.getShapesToGeojson({ routeId: 'ROUTE_1' }, 4); // ~11m precision
+const lowPrecision = await gtfs.getShapesToGeojson({ routeId: 'ROUTE_1' }, 4); // ~11m precision

 // GeoJSON structure: